szanni/ulog/README.md

 ulog
 ====

-_ulog_ is a simple, thread safe logging library written in C99.
+_ulog_ is a simple, cross platform, and thread safe logging library written in C99.

+Supported platforms are Windows and all Unix systems supporting at least POSIX 2001 (Linux, macOS, BSDs, ...).

 Usage
 -----